flow-ai/flowai-api-docs/source/includes/_messaging.md

 ## Thread messages

-Flow.ai allows you to request messaging history for specific `threadId`.
-One history request is limited with 20 entries, if you need to retrieve more entries you should use optional parameter `page`.
+We provide a way to request the messaging history of a specific `threadId`.
+Each request is limited to 20 entries and supports pagination to retrieve more entries by specifying a `page` parameter.

 > GET rest/v1/messages/:threadId